-However, there could be a few reasons why your washing machine isn’t starting its cycle and you may just be surprised by how cheap the repair could be.
+However, there could be a few reasons why your washing machine isn’t starting its cycle, and you may just be surprised by how cheap and simple the repair could be.
 Read on to find out more.

-The next thing you should check is the fuse.
-Replace the fuse with one of the same amps.
-If your washing machine now works then problem solved.
+The next thing you should check is the machine’s fuse.
+Try replacing the fuse with one of the same amps.
+If your washing machine now works, then problem solved!

-For safety reasons washing machines these days are programmed to stop going into a cycle if the door is not shut properly.
-If there’s a problem with the door interlock then the door could not be closing properly.
+For safety reasons, modern washing machines are programmed to stop going into a cycle if the door is not shut properly.
+If there’s a problem with the door interlock, then the door could not be closing properly.